Top 5 Nurse Manager Skills

 Clinical nursing experience isn’t a mandatory prerequisite for all nurse manager positions, but it helps.
 In moments of quick thinking, clinical judgment informs a nurse’s autonomous decision-making.

 Nurse managers follow a similar process.
-Take for example a staffing crunch — what will it mean to float a nurse when the assignments are already tight?
+Take, for example, a staffing crunch: What will it mean to float a nurse when the assignments are already tight?
 A nurse manager should have a clear understanding of how their decisions affect patient safety.

 4. Commitment to Excellence

-Nurse managers are the change agent for workflow solutions that improve patient care, which is why a commitment to excellence is one of the most crucial nurse manager skills.
+Nurse managers are the change agents for workflow solutions that improve patient care, which is why a commitment to excellence is one of the most crucial nurse manager skills.
 It’s their duty to demonstrate this commitment regularly so their nurses do, too.

 Managers should be prepared to explain why new policies and procedures benefit patients.
 High standards of care, such as infection prevention strategies, save lives.